 Unemployment levels are the single most significant factor affecting the financial status of the railroad unemployment insurance system.
 However, the system’s experience-rating provisions and its surcharge trigger for maintaining a minimum balance help ensure financial stability in the advent of adverse economic conditions.

 The 1.5 percent surcharge in calendar year 2019 is expected to be followed by no surcharge in calendar year 2020, and a 1.5 percent surcharge in calendar years 2021 and 2022.

 7. What methods were used to evaluate the financial condition of the railroad unemployment insurance system?

-The economic and employment assumptions used in the unemployment insurance report corresponded to those used in the 27th Actuarial Valuation of the retirement system.
-Projections were made for various components of income and outgo under each of the three employment assumptions, but for the period 2018-2028, rather than a 75-year period.
+The economic and employment assumptions used in the unemployment insurance report corresponded to those used in the 2019 report of the retirement system.
+Projections were made for various components of income and outgo under each of the three employment assumptions, but for the period 2019-2029, rather than a 25-year period.

 No financing changes were recommended at this time by the report.

 The RRB’s 2019 financial reports on the retirement and unemployment insurance systems are available in their entirety under the Financial & Reporting tab (Financial, Actuarial, & Statistical),as is information on the National Railroad Retirement Investment Trust,including its quarterly and annual reports.